SyncfusionExamples/html-to-pdf-csharp-examples/Docker/README.md

 # Convert HTML to PDF file in Linux Docker container using C#

-The Syncfusion HTML to PDF converter is a .NET library that converts HTML or web pages to PDF document in a Linux [Docker](https://www.docker.com/why-docker/) container.
+The Syncfusion&reg; HTML to PDF converter is a .NET library that converts HTML or web pages to PDF document in a Linux [Docker](https://www.docker.com/why-docker/) container.

 ## Steps to convert HTML to PDF in Linux Docker container